TristansCloud/stickleback-ml-morph/README.md

 ## Optional Dependencies
 - imglab

-For those who want to visualize the xml files produced by the pipeline, we recommend installing the [`imglab`](https://github.com/davisking/dlib/tree/master/tools/imglab) tool that is included in the `dlib 19.7.0` source code.
+We reccomend using the [`browser version of imglab`](https://imglab.in/) to verify the .xml files of landmarks are properly placed on the images as a quality assurance step in your analysis.
+Low accuracy models may be training on improperly formatted landmarks.
+The [`imglab`](https://github.com/davisking/dlib/tree/master/tools/imglab) tool is included in the `dlib 19.7.0` source code and can be installed locally.
 Please refer to the [`original repository`](https://github.com/davisking/dlib/tree/master/tools/imglab) for installation details and basic usage.
-An alternative [`version of imglab`](https://imglab.in/) is also available and can be used directly from the web browser.
-We reccomend using the browser version to verify the landmarks are properly placed on the images.

 ## Installation notes and general issues
 For Mac users, a series of dependencies for `dlib>=19.7.0` will need to be installed before it can be used.
 A detailed protocol can be found [here](https://medium.com/@210/install-dlib-on-mac-ff9f4d03ad8).